-Shalei Heflin, an Arlington, TX native, is a criminal justice advocate currently studying for her Masters in Nonprofit Leadership and Management, as well as a Masters of Science in Criminal Justice.
+Shalei Heflin (Secretary), an Arlington, TX native, is a criminal justice advocate currently studying for her Masters in Nonprofit Leadership and Management, as well as a Masters of Science in Criminal Justice.
 As a previous local titleholder in the Miss America Organization, and as a child of incarcerated parents, Shalei has been given opportunities to share her story nationally, spreading awareness for the population of children of incarcerated parents.
 She is passionate about bringing justice, mercy, and love to those who have been directly impacted by mass incarceration and is incredibly grateful for all the work POPS does in opening discussions and changing hearts.

 Austin Lindsey (Treasurer), is a Manager at Ernst & Young, LLP in the Transaction Advisory Services practice, where he works on valuation engagements for clients in a wide range of industries including technology, hospitality, healthcare, and construction.
 Previously, Austin was an associate in the Category Management group at NVA, an owner and operator of animal hospitals and pet resorts, where his work involves executing strategic growth initiatives focused on inventoried products.
 Austin is passionate about reducing the pain and stigma associated with prison system, which drew him to POPS.
 Austin holds a BS in Finance from the University of Colorado.